 Graduate Diploma in Clinical Neuropsychology

-This course serves as a bridging degree to allow individuals who are qualified as clinical psychologists with the Psychology Board of Australia (PsyBA) and have completed at least a master's degree or equivalent in Clinical Psychology to upskill in clinical neuropsychology.
-This allows them eligibility for endorsement as a clinical neuropsychologist with the Australian Health Practitioner Regulation Board (AHPRA).
+This course serves as a bridging degree to allow individuals who have completed at least a master's degree or equivalent in Clinical Psychology to upskill in Clinical Neuropsychology.
+This allows them eligibility for endorsement as a Clinical Neuropsychologist with the Australian Health Practitioner Regulation Board (AHPRA).

 - Course title

 - not available in 2022